GioDavid/calculator/README.md

 ### Problem:

-Create a basic calculator, using react js, use TDD principles and test coverage
+Create a basic calculator, using react js, use TDD principles and full test coverage

 ### Envirnment:
   node version 11.14.0